alejito1/xone-driver-installer/README.md

 First time setting up your Deck?
 You may enjoy my [setup guide](https://gist.github.com/SavageCore/eeb8b6ba032c0865e5c2a9eb8e073ab5).
 It'll get you started on Emulation.

-# xone Driver installation script for Steam Deck
+# Universal xone Driver installation script for

 A fork of [cdleveille's](https://gist.github.com/cdleveille/e84c235c6e8c17042d35a7c0d92cdc96) script.
 With additional features and improvements.

-- Support for SteamOS 3.5+
+- Support for most linux distros
 - Added zenity for a basic "GUI"
 - Added sudo check
 - Added various checks to prevent the script from redoing things that are already done